AsianBandit004/ansible/README.md

 Is also a small script that checks for the apache2 webserver and if not installed will let you know

+# Terraform

+I was watching LearnLinuxTV and he had a really nice script to deploy and automate VM creation with Terraform.
+I added my own information and was able to spin up a VM in Proxmox with no manual intervention.
+That is after the template file is created, if you do not have a template file then you will need to do that first before trying Terraform script.

 ----------------------------------------------------------------------------------------------------------------------------
 Please feel free to use any of these scripts at your leisure and please give me feedback on improvements and recommendations